Skip to main content

 Fill-dirt density varies with moisture and composition, but a practical rule-of-thumb for crushed/fill-dirt mixes is 1.3 to 1.6 tons per cubic yard; many suppliers use 1.4 tons/cubic yard as a working average.
 To convert: tons = cubic yards x 1.4 (example: 10 cy x 1.4 = 14 tons).
 Always confirm the supplier's density assumption on your quote and add 5–15% for compaction and waste when placing the order.

-Need help with fill dirt delivery in South Fork?
+Ready for fill dirt in South Fork?